Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 4. Hike to el Pípila Statue

-You should go up to the statue to watch the sun that sets beyond the multicolored city from the Pipila enlightening the old buildings with the perfect light.
+You should go up to the statue to watch the sun setting beyond the multicolored city from the giant Pipila monument that watches over the city.

-The Pipila statue has been built in memories of a brave miner who despite his fragile health conditions set Guanajuato free from the Spaniards, while they were finding refuge in the Alhóndiga de Granaditas.
+The Pipila statue has been built in memory of a brave miner who, despite his fragile health conditions, set Guanajuato free from the Spaniards, while they were finding refuge in the Alhóndiga de Granaditas.
 Historians don’t know yet if this is a legend or a true story, but it’s a lovely tale.

-The news of his brave action spread out quickly all around Mexico and it was one of the first battles of the Mexican revolution and one of the triggers.
+The news of his brave action spread quickly all around Mexico, and it was one of the first battles of the Mexican Revolution and one of the triggers.
 You can read the full story here.

 You can also get a ride with the funicular for 70 mxn (return ticket) if you don’t feel like walking.
-Here below the opening hours and prices
+Below are the opening hours and prices

 5. Walk around Mercado Hidalgo